Protect Yourself from Mail Theft This Holiday Season

 Mail theft tends to increase over the holidays when thieves are hoping to get their hands on checks, gift cards, and packages.
-To reduce the chance of having your mail stolen, follow these tips:
+Here are some tips to reduce the chance of having your mail stolen:

 - Send outgoing mail from inside the post office.
-Don’t leave mail in freestanding mailboxes outside.
+Don’t place mail in freestanding mailboxes outside.

 - Pick up your mail as soon as possible after delivery.
-Avoid leaving mail in your mailbox overnight.
+Avoid leaving it in your mailbox overnight.

-- If you are traveling, have the post office place a hold on your mail until you return.
+- Traveling?
+Ask the post office to place a hold on your mail until you return.

 - If you’re expecting packages, ask a trusted neighbor to watch for deliveries and pick up your items.
 You can also have deliveries shipped to a local retailer or a FedEx or UPS facility for pickup.

 MAIL THEFT CAN LEAD TO FRAUD.